This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Explore this story of fascinating personalities through the 'family album' of portraits and Catholic treasures around the house.
 Coughton is still very much a family home with an intimate feel: the Throckmorton family live here, managing the stunning gardens which they have created.

 There is still more to enjoy away from the house and gardens.
-For the little ones a play area with a wealth of trails and activities to keep them busy and for those seeking something a little less energetic then a stroll through our ancient woodland, to be found awash with bluebells in the spring, or a visit to the restaurant for a relaxing cream tea.
+For the little ones an activity shed with a wealth of games and activities to keep them busy and for those seeking something a little less energetic then a stroll through our ancient woodland, to be found awash with bluebells in the spring, or a visit to the restaurant for a relaxing cream tea.

 This Christmas, in our Bluebell wood, we are hoping to create a very special children’s trail called Woolly Woods.
 We need lots of realistic woolly woodland animals from foxes to badgers and rabbits to birds.
 Can you knit or crochet a woolly creature for us?